Articoli suggeriti

 7. Information of an EU economic operator to be included with the product for any sellers placing goods in the EU in the course of commercial activity

-The EU Regulations on market surveillance together with the Guidelines for its practical implementation will come into force on 16 July 2021.
+The EU Regulations on market surveillance - opes in a new window or tab together with the Guidelines for its practical implementation - opes in a new window or tab will come into force on 16 July 2021.
 Sellers will be required to put the name and contact details of the economic operator in the EU on the product or the product packaging.
 If you don’t do this, your goods may be seized at customs or stopped from further circulation.
 An EU economic operator can be a manufacturer, importer, authorised representative or fulfilment service provider based in the EU.

-Since January 9th 2016 the EU-Regulation 524/2013 on Online Dispute Resolution (ODR) states more legal information obligations for sellers located in the EU that enter into online sales contracts (e.g. sell goods and services on eBay) On February 1st 2017, the paragraphs 36 and 37 of the Consumer Dispute Resolution Act will come into force and will possibly set up further information requirements for business sellers on eBay regarding the so called "Alternative Dispute Resolution" ("ADR").
+On February 1st 2017, the paragraphs 36 and 37 of the Consumer Dispute Resolution Act - opes in a new window or tab came into force and set up further information requirements for business sellers on eBay regarding the so called "Alternative Dispute Resolution" ("ADR").

 Please be aware that the following information can merely be regarded as general advice that cannot substitute legal consultation.
 If you have further questions, please consult your lawyer or any other legal advice office.